Custom Bell inequalities from formal sums of squares: Conclusion

 Finally, it would be interesting to better understand the resistance to noise of the obtained self-tests.
 Given the families of Bell expressions able to self-test the partially entangled state of two qubits that we discovered with the SOS method, it is natural to ask which of these is most robust to noise.
 In fact, as we showed that several Bell expressions can sometimes self-test the same point of correlations, it would be interesting to answer this question even for a fixed set of measurement settings.

 \acknowledgements We acknowledge funding by Commissariat à l’Energie Atomique et aux Energies Alternatives (CEA), the European Union’s Horizon 2020 research and innovation program European High-Performance Computing Joint Undertaking under grant agreement No 101018180 (HPCQS) and a French national quantum initiative managed by Agence Nationale de la Recherche in the framework of France 2030 with the reference ANR- 22-PETQ-0007.
+P.S. acknowledges funding from the Swiss National Science Foundation (project 192244).

 \onecolumngrid